CognasDev/Cognas.Tools/README.md

 ### Attributes used for source generation *(namespace: Cognas.ApiTools.SourceGenerators.Attributes)*

 - **CommandScaffoldAttribute** - set on a model to generate command business logic and RESTful endpoints (POST / PUT / DELETE).
 - **QueryScaffoldAttribute** - set on a model to generate query business logic and RESTful endpoints (GET all / GET by id).
 - **IdAttribute** - set on a property of a model to flag correspondence with a primary key in SQL.
-- **IncludeInModelIdServiceAttribute** - set on a model to include the model within the ModelIdService\(used to get / set Id properties of a model to avoid reflection).
+- **IncludeInModelIdServiceAttribute** - set on a model to include it within the ModelIdService (used to get / set Id properties of a model to avoid reflection).